 - Subscriber Certificates are placed in an area not publicly accessible.
-TLS Certificates intended to operate with Apple and Google clients are published to publicly accessible Certificate Transparency logs. - Status information for Subscriber Certificates is available from publicly accessible locations linked from the Subscriber Certificate. - Root Certificates and Sub-CA Certificates are available on publicly accessible websites. - The Apple Public Root CP, this CPS, standard agreements and other policies (e.g. Privacy Policy) are made available on publicly accessible websites. - Results of the annual audit are made available on publicly accessible websites.
+TLS Certificates intended to operate with Apple and Google clients are published to publicly accessible Certificate Transparency logs. - Status information for Subscriber Certificates is available from publicly accessible locations linked from the Subscriber Certificate. - Root Certificates and Sub-CA Certificates are available on publicly accessible websites. - The current version, and previous versions, of the Apple Public Root CP, and this CPS, are made available on publicly accessible websites. - Standard agreements and other policies (e.g. Privacy Policy) are made available on publicly accessible websites. - Results of the annual audit are made available on publicly accessible websites.